Joins of normal matrices, their spectrum, and applications: Joins of normal matrices with constant row sums

 Let ${\lambda}$ be an eigenvalue of $\overline{A}$, and let ${w}=(x_1,\dots,x_d)$ be an associated generalized eigenvector, satisfying $(\overline{A}-{\lambda}I_d)^m{w}=0$ for a suitable $m$.
 We will show, by induction on $m$, that $(A-\lambda I_n)^mw^\otimes=0$.
 If $m=1$, the assertion is a consequence of Equation \eqref{eq:tensor expansion}.
 If $m>1$, consider the vector $w'=(\overline{A}-\lambda I_d)w$, which satisfies $(\overline{A}-{\lambda}I_d)^{m-1}{w'}=0$.
 By induction hypothesis, $({A}-{\lambda}I_n)^{m-1}{(w')}^\otimes=0$, therefore, thanks to Equation \eqref{eq:tensor expansion},

 In other words, the generalized eigenspaces of $\overline{A}$ lift to (direct summands of) generalized eigenspaces of $A$.
 Now we observe that the NRR eigenvectors of $A$, together with the generalized eigenvectors of $A$ of the shape $w^\otimes$, $w\in\C^d$, form a linearly independent set thanks to Corollary \ref{cor:orthogonal}.
 Hence, by dimension counting, the eigenvalues of $\overline{A}$ are precisely the eigenvalues $\lambda_1,\dots,\lambda_d$ of $A$, with the correct multiplicity.
 Equivalently, $\overline{p}_A(t)=p_{\overline{A}}(t)$. \end{proof} \begin{rem} After proving Theorem \ref{thm:join_spectrum}, we learned from ResearchGate that a special form of this theorem has been proved in \cite[Theorem 2.1]{[joined_union]} and \cite[Theorem 3]{[joined_union2]}.
-To the best of our understanding, our method is quite different.
-Most importantly, our method works even in the cases where either $\overline{A}$ is not diagonalizable or $A$ is not a symmetric matrix. \end{rem}
+We would like to take this chance to clarify the similarities and differences between our approaches.
+First, both our methods investigate the ``broadcasting'' mechanism to lift eigenvalues and eigenvectors from $\bar{A}$ to $A$ as described by \cref{eq:broadcast} (this broadcasting procedure has a physical interpretation as we explained in our work \cite{nguyen2022broadcasting}.)
+If $A$ is symmetric, then $A$ is diagonalizable and hence $\bar{A}$ is diagonalizable as well.
+In this case, \cite[Theorem 2.1]{[joined_union]} only needs to deal with eigenvalues.
+Our method shows that the broadcasted solution described by \cref{eq:broadcast} even works at the level of \textit{generalized} eigenvalues.
+In other words, it even works for the cases where either $\overline{A}$ is not diagonalizable or $A$ is not a symmetric matrix.
+This is important for applications because many networks in the Kuramoto models are directed. \end{rem}

-\begin{rem} We discuss a slight generalization of Theorem \ref{thm:join_spectrum}.
+\begin{rem} We discuss a generalization of Theorem \ref{thm:join_spectrum}.
+More precisely, we can show that \cref{thm:join_spectrum} holds for any field $F$ under the mild assumption that $k_i$ is invertible in $F$ for all $1 \leq i \leq d$.
+In particular, we can drop the ``normal'' condition on $A_i$.
 First, we recall from Remark \ref{rem:magic_square} that a $k_1 \times k_1$ matrix $A_1$ with entries in a field $F$ is called a semimagic square if $A_1$ is both $r_{A_1}$-regular and $c_{A_1}$-regular and $c_{A_1}=r_{A_1}.$ If $k_1$ is invertible in $F$, then $F^{k_1}$ can be decomposed into

 Here $F\one_{k_1}$ is the one dimensional vector space generated by $\one_{k_1}$ and $W_1$ is the set of all vectors $(x_1, x_2, \ldots, x_{k_1}) \in F^{k_1}$ such that $ \sum_{i=1}^{k_1} x_i =0$.
 We can check that each component of this decomposition is stable under $A_1$ for any semimagic square $A_1$.
 Now suppose that $A$ is the join of $d$ semimagic squares $A_i$ of sizes $k_i \times k_i$ as defined in equation \ref{eq:def of join}.
 We assume that further that $k_i$ is invertible in the field $F$.
 Let $W_i$ be the decomposition